OPPO Unveils The Magnificent Reno 3 Series Through An Online Event - UrduPoint

 OPPO Unveils The Magnificent Reno 3 Series Through An Online Event

-Pakistan, 19-03-2020: The premium smartphone maker, OPPO, today launched the magnificent RENO3 Series in the first-ever online launch event in Pakistan hosted by Sheheryar Munawar.
+Lahore (UrduPoint / Pakistan Point News - 20th Mar, 2020) The premium smartphone maker, OPPO, today launched the magnificent RENO3 Series in the first ever online launch event in Pakistan hosted by Sheheryar Munawar.
 The series will make its debut in Pakistan on 19th March 2020 through an online via live streaming, which will reach audiences all across.

 The Reno3 features MediaTek’s latest chip in the Helio P Series.“The OPPO Reno3 Pro is powered by MediaTek’s Helio P95, our newest Helio chipset with our most powerful AI processing engine for 4G smartphones.
 It delivers premium photography experiences with an array of AI-camera features including enhanced portrait photography, fast secure facial recognition and full-body movement tracking,” said Dr. Yenchi Lee, Assistant General Manager of MediaTek’s wireless business unit.